Agency Renews Commitment to Strengthening Partnerships with Tribes and Tribal Communities to Ensure Native People Thrive

 USDA also recently reinvested in a pilot program to expand homeownership opportunities for people living on Tribal lands in South Dakota and North Dakota.
 Through this program, USDA provides capital to two Native Community Development Financial Institutions that will relend the funds to ensure Tribal members on several Reservations in the Dakotas have access to affordable housing.

 Under the Biden-Harris Administration, Rural Development provides loans and grants to help expand economic opportunities, create jobs and improve the quality of life for millions of Americans in rural areas.
 This assistance supports infrastructure improvements; business development; housing; community facilities such as schools, public safety and health care; and high-speed internet access in rural, Tribal and high-poverty areas.
-Learn more about this collaboration in the Tribal Report.
+For more information, visit www.rd.usda.gov.

 To subscribe to USDA Rural Development updates, visit GovDelivery subscriber page.